By Ronald R. Day, Sr. -- Much needs to added to this study, but I have decided to present what I have already completed.

 When Paul spoke these words, was he speaking of three persons all of whom are God?

 The Greek form from which Godhead in the King James Version is rendered is the word often transliterated as Theion (Strong's Greek #2304).
 This is an adjective neuter form of the Greek word often transliterated as THEOS, meaning GOD.
 Strong's #2304 is given several different meanings by scholars (most of whom are trinitarian).
 Thayer notes that the Greeks used this word "to denote the divine nature, power, providence, in the general, without reference to any individual deity."
 However, Wayne Jackson states: "In Acts 17:29 the Greek term is theion, signifying 'divinity' or 'the Deity; (with the definite article) – a perfect way to express the concept of the true God as opposed to the conflicting gods of Greek paganism."
 We can agree that, in context, Paul was using this word to describe the true Divine being as opposed to the gods of the Greeks.
 However, such a thought is not inherent in the word Theion itself.
-Being an adjective form of THEOS (Strong's G2306), it would correspond to forms of the Hebrew words EL (Strong's H410, H430, etc), with has the basic meaning of might, power, strength.
+Being an adjective form of THEOS (Strong's G2306), it would, as used in the New Testament, correspond to forms of the Hebrew words EL (Strong's H410, H430, etc), which have the basic meaning of might, power, strength.
 These Hebrew forms in the Bible are usually used of Jehovah as meaning the Supreme Might, but they are also used of other persons or in other ways than meaning the Supreme Mighty One.
 See out study The Hebraic Usage of the Titles for "God" Thus, as an adjective, its basic meaning would refer to might, power, strength.
-For the more traditional definitions of Strong's 2304, see Bible Hub's Greek 2304
+For the more traditional definitions of Strong's 2304, see Bible Hub's Greek 2304.

 In Acts 17:29, however, it is obviously referring to the quality of being the Supreme Mighty One (the Supreme Being).
 In context, who was Paul referring to?
 Was he referring to more than one person, or only one person as being God?